On this page

 Step 4

-For tenants that accept the invitation, a site assessment to confirm the site is completely suitable for the solar and battery installation.
+For tenants that accept the invitation, a site assessment to confirm the site is completely suitable for a home battery installation, with or without solar.

-A home has to pass all four of these steps to be able to join Phase 3 of SA VPP.
+A home has to pass all four of these steps to be able to join SA VPP.

-Housing SA tenants shortlisted to participate in Phase 3 of SA VPP will receive information about how to join the program.
+SA Housing Trust tenants shortlisted to participate in SA VPP will receive information about how to join the program.
 This may include:

-• Letter and/or email from the Government of South Australia
+• A letter and/or email and/or phone call from the Government of South Australia

 • SMS text sent to their mobile phone

-There are a number of reasons why a property might not be shortlisted for Phase 3 of SA VPP, including property type, age, or condition, the available space for solar panels or a battery, shading on the roof, and the condition and type of existing electricity meters, meterboards, and switchboards.
+There are a number of reasons why a property might not be shortlisted for SA VPP, including property type, age, or condition, the available space for solar panels or a battery, shading on the roof, and the condition and type of existing electricity meters, meterboards, and switchboards.

-If you are a Housing SA tenant in a home that hasn’t been shortlisted for Phase 3, there are still many steps you can take to lower your electricity bills:
+If you are a SA Housing Trust tenant in a home that hasn’t been shortlisted for SA VPP, there are still many steps you can take to lower your electricity bills:

-Housing SA tenants shortlisted to participate in Phase 3 will receive an exclusive invitation from Tesla with a special website address and phone number listed on the invitation.
-Please complete the sign up form on the website to accept your invitation and Tesla will arrange a site assessment of your home to ensure it is suitable for the program.
+SA Housing Trust tenants shortlisted to participate in SA VPP will receive an exclusive invitation from AGL with a special website address and phone number listed on the invitation.
+Complete the sign up form on the website to accept your invitation and AGL will arrange a site assessment of your home to ensure it is suitable for the program.

-Joining SA VPP is your chance to lower your electricity bills, and be part of a world first program making electricity cleaner and more affordable, reliable and secure for all South Australians.
+Joining SA VPP is your chance to lower your electricity bills, and be part of Australia's largest virtual power plant making energy more sustainable, affordable, reliable and secure for South Australians.

-As a SA VPP customer you will have a solar and Tesla Powerwall home battery system installed and maintained at your home, at no cost to you.
+As a SA VPP customer you will have a home battery, with or without solar, installed and maintained at your home, at no cost to you.
 In return, you will enjoy:

-• part of the Tesla Powerwall home battery reserved to back up your home in a power outage
+• Blackout protection - home battery reserved to back up your home in a power outage.

-It’s important to remember that you will continue to pay for all the electricity you use – whether it comes from the solar, battery or the grid – but it will all be charged at the low electricity rate only available for SA VPP customers, guaranteed for two years.
+It is important to remember that you will continue to pay for all the electricity you use – whether it comes from the solar, battery or the grid – but it will all be charged at the low electricity rate only available for SA VPP customers.

-SA VPP’s electricity rate is even lower than the SA Concession Energy Discount Offer, and 23 per cent cheaper than the standard electricity price (known as the Default Market Offer).
+SA VPP’s electricity rate is even lower than the SA Concession Energy Discount Offer, and has been set at a price 25% cheaper than the DMO electricity price, as set by the Australian Energy Regulator (AER) (based on model usage of 4,000 kWh/year on an anytime tariff for residential customers in South Australia).

 Everyone should make their own decisions about the best electricity plan for their households.
 A simple way to do this is to compare your options at www.energymadeeasy.gov.au